anagha-google/cloud-composer-setup-foundations/01-modules/02f-secure-cc2-iteration1-MVDD.md

     --region $LOCATION
 ```

-e) Update the firewall rule for the subnet hosting the GKE cluster to allow your cloud shell IP address (
+e) Update the firewall rule for the subnet hosting the GKE cluster to allow your cloud shell IP address<br>

+Now jump to section 7.3. <br>

 ### 7.2.
-Create from permissioned network using gcloud CLI
+OPTION 2: Create from permissioned network using gcloud CLI (recommended option)

-To create these varibles, you need to either run from Cloud shell after completing the steps above, or from your permitted, GKE authorized network.<br>
+To create these varibles from your permitted, GKE authorized network.<br>

+### 7.3.
+Create the environment variables

 1) Project ID
 ```
 gcloud composer environments run $COMPOSER_ENV_NM \